 Last week’s snow and ice brought more than risky road conditions to the mid-Atlantic region.
 State, municipal, and private trucks spread tons of salt and brine along roadways to protect public safety.
 This Sunday, more of the same is expected.
 The unintended consequence, however, is the risk to the environment, including sources of drinking water.

 To combat this threat and others to freshwater streams and rivers, Stroud™ Water Research Center is guiding an effort to mobilize and train a network of volunteers, currently more than 160 strong, throughout the Delaware River basin to monitor water quality.
-The Delaware River Watershed Monitoring Network includes 120 sites and utilizes the Stroud Center’s EnviroDIY™ Monitoring Stations to collect data in real-time.
+EnviroDIY™ in the Delaware River Basin includes 120 sites and utilizes the Stroud Center’s EnviroDIY Monitoring Stations to collect data in real-time.
 The data can then be viewed anywhere in the world on Monitor My Watershed®, an online tool for sharing and visualizing environmental data.

 Volunteers with Tookany/Tacony-Frankford Watershed Partnership (TTF) in Philadelphia have measured electrical conductivity, which rises with salinity, as high as 58,000 microsiemens per centimeter — higher than typical seawater — after winter storms.